SerkanYildirim-GitHub/alTogether_Scanning_App/README.md

 ### `alTogether means` “completely,” “all things considered,” or “on the whole.”

-### Variety of PenTest Scannings with user input IP address.!
+### `alTogether` app makes Variety of PenTest Scannings with a user input IP address.!

 <br>